 Loudoun County

 Loudoun County (est. pop.
 436,000 — U.S. Census Bureau, 2024 ACS) is the westernmost of the core Northern Virginia counties and has been one of the fastest-growing counties in the United States over the past two decades.
 Its data center economy and Dulles Airport proximity have driven substantial in-migration.
-Loudoun County does not include the Town of Leesburg (which is an incorporated town within Loudoun, not an independent city — an important distinction, as Loudoun County court jurisdiction still applies within Leesburg).
-Circuit Court access is through the Virginia Courts system.
+Loudoun County does not include the Town of Leesburg — an incorporated town within Loudoun, not an independent city — so Loudoun County court jurisdiction still applies within Leesburg.

 Browse all county guides: People Search by County